• Home

 Results:

-Of the participating patients, 85% were female and 15% were male.
-The mean patient age at the time of surgery was 27.7 ± 7.3 years.
-Mean follow-up was 63 ± 10 months.
-UCLA score (5.08 ± 2.44 vs 6.95 ± 1.74; P < .001), International Hip Outcome Tool 12 (41.4 ± 22.2 vs 72.6 ± 22.9; P < .001), and Subjective Hip Value (42.8 ± 24.3 vs 80.4 ± 17.8; P < .001) increased significantly from pre- to postoperatively.
-Significantly more patients participated in low-impact sports postoperatively (31.7% vs 52%; P = .001).
-Participation in high-impact sports decreased (42.3% vs 36.6%; P = .361).
-The overall sports activity rate increased significantly (78.8% vs 90.8%; P = .008).
-Quantitatively, sports frequency in times per week (P < .001) as well as length of exercise per time (P = .007) increased significantly.
-A total of 52 patients (42%) changed sports activities postoperatively.
-Of these, 35 (28.4%) reported having stopped previously practiced sports after surgery, while 17 (13.8%) reported having started new sports.
-Reasons for starting and stopping certain sports varied and included hip- and non–hip related ones.
-In only 2 cases was physician’s advice given as a reason for changing the sport.
+Among the patients, 85% were female and 15% were male, with a mean age of 27.7 ± 7.3 years at the time of surgery.
+The average follow-up duration was 63 ± 10 months.
+Significant increases were recorded in the UCLA score (5.08 ± 2.44 vs 6.95 ± 1.74; P < .001), International Hip Outcome Tool 12 (41.4 ± 22.2 vs 72.6 ± 22.9; P < .001), and Subjective Hip Value (42.8 ± 24.3 vs 80.4 ± 17.8; P < .001) from pre- to postoperatively, indicating improved muscle strength and functional performance.
+A greater number of patients participated in low-impact sports postoperatively (31.7% vs 52%; P = .001), while participation in high-impact sports decreased (42.3% vs 36.6%; P = .361).
+The overall sports activity rate significantly increased (78.8% vs 90.8%; P = .008).
+Quantitatively, both the frequency of sports activity per week (P < .001) and the duration of exercise sessions (P = .007) increased significantly.
+Of the patients, 52 (42%) changed their sports activities postoperatively; 35 (28.4%) reported stopping previously practiced sports, while 17 (13.8%) began new sports.
+The reasons for starting or stopping certain sports varied, encompassing both hip-related and non-hip-related factors; in only two instances was physician advice cited as a reason for changing sports.

 Conclusion: